 Regulations governing the refund of mandatory fees, including nonresident tuition, for students enrolling at the California State University are included in Section 41802 of Title 5, California Code of Regulations.
 For purposes of the refund policy, mandatory fees are defined as those systemwide fees and campus fees that are required to be paid in order to enroll in state-supported academic programs at the California State University.
-Refunds of fees and tuition charges for selfsupport programs at the California State University (courses offered through extended education) are governed by a separate policy established by the university.
+Refunds of fees and tuition charges for self-support programs at the California State University (courses offered through extended education) are governed by a separate policy established by the university.

-In order to receive a full refund of mandatory fees [less non-refundable fees (\$11) and processing fees (\$5)], including nonresident tuition, a student must cancel registration or drop all courses prior to the first day of instruction for the term.
-Information on procedures and deadlines for canceling registration and dropping classes is available in the Class Schedule or from Student Financial Services.
+In order to receive a full refund of mandatory fees, less processing fees, including nonresident tuition, a student must cancel registration or drop all courses prior to the first day of instruction for the term.
+Information on procedures and deadlines for canceling registration and dropping classes is available in the online Class Schedule or from Student Financial Services (UH 180) or http://sfs.fullerton.edu.

-For state-supported semesters, quarters, and non-standard terms or courses of four (4) weeks or more, a student who withdraws during the term in accordance with the university's established procedures will receive a refund of mandatory fees, including nonresident tuition, based on the portion of the term during which the student was enrolled.
+For state-supported semesters, quarters, and non-standard terms or courses of four (4) weeks or more, a student who withdraws during the term in accordance with the university's established procedures will receive a refund of mandatory fees, including non-resident tuition, based on the portion of the term during which the student was enrolled.
 No student withdrawing after the 60 percent point in the term will be entitled to a refund of any mandatory fees or nonresident tuition.